Workers’ Compensation Handbook

 Matthew was born and raised near Johnstown Pennsylvania, an area shaped past and present by coal miners and steel mills, and most significantly, by men and women who labor hard within these industries.
 The son of a former mine worker whose career ended when the mine shut down, Matt recognizes the issues and dangers faced by the working men and women.
 He understands that every person has a sense of what is fundamentally fair and that communication and preparation form the keystone of an attorney-client relationship.
 Adherence to these principals produces the first-rate representation those who contact Rudberg Law Offices, LLC seek.
 Matt is accredited by the U.S. Department of Veterans Affairs (VA) to represent veterans with claims for disability benefits before the VA.
 He is also certified as a specialist in the practice of Workers’ Compensation law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as authorized by the Pennsylvania Supreme Court.

 Prior to becoming an attorney, Ty worked in steel mills and foundries.
 He understands the ever-present dangers to and struggles of working men and women.
 Ty utilizes that understanding in his zealous representation of injured workers.
 Ty also represents individuals in Social Security Disability appeals and performs all types of writing and research at Rudberg Law Offices, LLC.
-Ty has represented hundreds of injured workers and practices in front of the Workers’ Compensation Judges in Western Pennsylvania.
+Ty’s diligence and legal skills make him a strong advocate for injured workers and disabled clients seeking benefits.

 Many of you are familiar with Don Rudberg and have known him over the past decades as a union official and a strong proponent of workers’ rights.
 Whether Don has been organizing a lobbying effort in Harrisburg related to Workers’ Compensation Act changes, standing shoulder to shoulder with union members on the picket line, or protesting against non-union efforts of big business, there is no doubt where his loyalties lie.
-His experience as a blue collar worker assists our attorneys in understanding the intricacies of industry and machinery utilized therein.
+His experience as a blue collar worker assists our attorneys in understanding the intricacies of industry and interplay between the law and employment issues.

 With a 20 year banking and management background Keri has acquired the ability to orchestrate all facets of Rudberg Law Offices, LLC from client relations to employee management to community relations.
 Keri understands the significance of organization and will continue to provide proven support in an effort to keep Rudberg Law Offices, LLC a strength in the legal field.